Oleg-Chashko/SSToolbox/README.md

 > 8. Choose `Terminal` to grant Terminal with `Full Disk Access` privileges.

 > #### Not working: Self-sign the app `Command 31`
-> Install Xcode Command Line Tools or Xcode.
+> - Install Xcode Command Line Tools or Xcode.

+> [!CAUTION]

+> - Before creating Issues, we strongly recommend that you read the [REDME](https://github.com/Oleg-Chashko/SSToolbox/blob/main/README.md) section.